lissine0/Monal-wiki/Considerations-for-XMPP-server-admins.md

 - Session timeout:
   - Due to its push notification design, Monal has the tendency to login or resume rather a lot.
-Therefore it would be good to **increase the session timeout** to at least **an hour**
+Therefore it would be good to **increase the XEP-0198 session timeout** to at least **one hour**
   - **Increase** the allowed successful **logins per timeslot**
   - Use **valid** and **signed certs**!
   - **Publish SRV records** and **prefer TLS over StartTLS** to reduce round trip times.
 This is important on slow or unreliable mobile networks and improves the user experience and push notification reliability
+  - Make sure you have a module for XEP-0198, XEP-0357 and XEP-0313 activated and configured correctly, on prosody these modules are named mod_smacks, mod_cloud_notify and mod_mam.
+  - You can check if those modules are activated an usable by Monal by opening your account settings in Monal (Settings --> tap onto your account) and tapping onto the (i) icon in the server column.
+It should show all of these XEPs as supported.